hennessyevan/veklabs.com/content/reports/10 Best Locations To Film and Photoshoot In Calgary.md

 ### [Griffith Woods: ](https://goo.gl/maps/XFxJ82E35WhJH4Xt7)

 A frequent hotspot for the avid hiker and explorer, but a hidden gem to most.
 Griffith woods offers incredible trails to create content.
-Within 10 minutes of walking on these trails you really get the sense that you have ventured into the unknown.
+Within 10 minutes of walking on these trails, you really get the sense that you have ventured into the unknown.
 A sprawling woodland full of creatures and mystery.

-**And to sweeten the pot, here are a couple indoor studios that are great for your next creative project in Calgary.**
+**And to sweeten the pot, here are a couple of indoor studios that are great for your next creative project in Calgary.**

 ### [Studio 8 YYC](https://www.studio8yyc.com/)